 Source: Nielsen Norman Group

 The most straightforward process for choosing useful UX metrics is to break them down into behavioural and attitudinal metrics.
-That is where a good UX design agency comes into play if you are not comfortable to do it by yourself.
+That is where a good UX design agency come to play if you are not comfortable to do it by yourself.

 - Internal click-through rate